 Well, why no longer?
-I suggest you recognize, what the hell.
+I suggest you recognize what the hell.
 Dave Aitel’s notion over at The Hill for “a cyber investigatory setup funded with the aid of private industry” to react to hacks into the American government might not be an amazing concept, in step with me, but who can afford that type of value-gain evaluation when we’re already in the throes of de-facto excessive-seas Internet conflict?
-Let’s just issue some letters of cyber marque and spot what happens!
+Let’s issue some letters of cyber marque and spot what happens!

 Much the equal applies nowadays.
-Our global is basically constructed atop a foundation of software constructed in haste, by means of sloppy engineers the use of memory-unsafe languages, after which pressed into provider for newly emergent purposes through those who had neither the talent nor the time to apprehend the niceties of the procedure and/or the effects of their moves.
+Our global is basically constructed atop a foundation of software constructed in haste, using sloppy engineers the use of memory-unsafe languages, after which pressed into provider for newly emergent purposes through those who had neither the talent nor the time to apprehend the niceties of the procedure and/or the effects of their moves.
 Are we sincerely so surprised that hackers and realms alike are taking advantage of the ensuing birds-nest of gaping safety holes?

 Sure, you could use two-aspect authentication, but guess what, if you’re getting validation codes texted to your smartphone, that’s insecure too!
 I mean, you ought to nonetheless sign up for it.
 It’s better than now not getting validation codes texted on your telephone.
 But it’s not as desirable as the use of, say, Google Authenticator.
-Kudos to groups like Coinbase, who (wisely, given the present day crypto bubble’s eyepopping valuations) are actually requiring their users to replace to Authenticator.
+Kudos to groups like Coinbase, who (wisely, given the present-day crypto bubble’s eyepopping valuations) are actually requiring their users to replace Authenticator.